• Link to Instagram

 Further Appeal

-Taxpayers can appeal the decision of the TCC to the Federal Court of Appeal and from there to the Supreme Court of Canada
+Taxpayers can appeal the decision of the TCC to the Federal Court of Appeal and from there to the Supreme Court of Canada.

 By Kaveh Rezaei – Attorney at KR Law Firm